MASS4ORG/mass4-site/content/guinevere/index.md

 :::col
 #### Define a shape

-Note that a shape is not tied to a specific position - it's just a shape.
-It can be drawn in any position, used and reused as many times as you like.
+Note that a shape is not bound to a specific position - it's just a shape.
+It can be drawn in any position, used and reused as many times as you need.
 ```cs
 Vector2 position = gui.ScreenRect.Center;
 SdShape shape = SdShape.Circle(300);